Katarzyna Nowak: Grand Slam tournaments results

 She began competing in the Grand Slams in 1990.

-After winning three rounds of qualifications at French Open, she qualified to the second round in 1994 – losing to Lindsay Davenport, future world No. 1.

-She also qualified and advanced to the third round in 1995 – losing to Kimiko Date, No. 4 at the WTA.
+After winning three rounds of qualifications at French Open, she qualified to the second round in 1994 – losing to Lindsay Davenport, future world number 1.
+She qualified and advanced to the third round in 1995 – losing to Kimiko Date, number 4 at the WTA.

 Nowak also reached the second round of Wimbledon in 1992.

-Best results on ITF tour
+ITF tour

 She also won six ITF titles and was runner-up at five ITF tournaments.

-Representing Poland in Billie Jean King Cup
+Billie Jean King Cup

 In the years 1988-1995, she was the leader of the Polish Billie Jean King Cup’s Team in: Melbourne (1988), Tokyo (1989), Atlanta (1990), Nottingham (1991), Frankfurt (1992-1994) and Barcelona (1995).

 She played her first match for the Polish team in 1988 in Melbourne where Italy dominated Poland 2-1.
 Nowak beat Laura Garrone to score her team’s only point.

 In 1991, the Polish team defeated six seeded France, with Katarzyna Nowak beating Nathalie Tauziat, a future Wimbledon runner-up.

-The best result came one year later in Frankfurt: Katarzyna Nowak, Magdalena Mróz and Katarzyna Teodorowicz advanced to the Fed Cup quarter-finals for the first time in history, winning against Sweden and Israel.
+One year later in Frankfurt: Katarzyna Nowak, Magdalena Mróz and Katarzyna Teodorowicz advanced to the Fed Cup quarter-finals for the first time in history, winning against Sweden and Israel.

-As the N°1 in her team, Katarzyna Nowak defeated Catarina Lindqvist and Anna Smashnova.
+As the number 1 player in her team, Katarzyna Nowak defeated Catarina Lindqvist and Anna Smashnova.
 This success was only repeated by one other Polish team in 2015.

-Nowak won a total of 9 singles matches in Fed Cup.
+Nowak won a total of 9 singles matches in the Fed Cup.

-Her best achievement in Poland
+Achievements

 She won 7 Polish championship titles in senior and was nominated the best Polish tennis player in years 1988, 1990, 1991, 1992, 1994, 1995.

-The end of her career
+Retirement

-She started to suffer from back pain at the end of 1996 and finally she retired from the professional tour in 1998 due to this injury.
+She retired from the professional tour in 1998 due to back pain.